LiorAgami/spotify-clone/README.md

 # Spotify Clone

-This Spotify Clone App was built for fun and for learning new technologies and techniques It includes the following technologies: React, React Hooks, React Context Api, Rxjs, Material-ui and  [Spotify Developers API](https://developer.spotify.com/documentation/web-api/) , [Spotify Web API JS](https://github.com/JMPerez/spotify-web-api-js).
+This Spotify Clone App was built for fun and for learning new technologies and techniques.

+It includes the following technologies: React, React Hooks, React Context Api, Rxjs, Material-ui and  [Spotify Developers API](https://developer.spotify.com/documentation/web-api/) , [Spotify Web API JS](https://github.com/JMPerez/spotify-web-api-js).

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).